janeyou/blockchain-developer-bootcamp-final-project/README.md

-# blockchain-developer-bootcamp-final-project
+# Marathon Training Planner Dapp

-## Project Intro
+## About

-A simple workout planner for marathon training
+A simple workout plan generator for marathon training

 ## Get Started